nanoc/nanoc.app/content/contributing.md

 is_dynamic: true
 ---

-nanoc is the effort of dozens of people.
+nanoc is the effort of [dozens of people](#contributors).
 Contributions are welcomed, no matter how small.
 This page shows the different ways you can make a difference to nanoc.

-These people have contributed to nanoc already:

-<i><%= @items['/contributing/contributors/'].raw_content %></i>

 Making a donation
 -----------------